FGC0 Natural Sciences MSci Undergraduate 2019

 Course Learning and Teaching

 The key characteristics of the Natural Sciences degree at Durham are choice, flexibility and depth.
-The Natural Sciences degree programme has a wide choice of subjects and there is also choice between modules within subjects.
+The Natural Sciences degree programme has a wide choice of subjects and there is choice between modules within subjects.
 It is also a flexible degree programme and with most subjects you can delay choosing your subjects until you get to Durham and you can also change the shape of your degree at the end of the first year.

 The Natural Sciences degree programme has the following features: